go-gorm/gorm.io/pages/docs/update.md

 //// UPDATE "products" SET "quantity" = quantity - 1 WHERE "id" = '2' AND quantity > 1;
 ```

-## Change Updating Values In Callbacks
+## Change Values In Hooks

-If you want to change updating values in callbacks using `BeforeUpdate`, `BeforeSave`, you could use `scope.SetColumn`, for example:
+If you want to change updating values in hooks using `BeforeUpdate`, `BeforeSave`, you could use `scope.SetColumn`, for example:

 ```go
 func (user *User) BeforeSave(scope *gorm.Scope) (err error) {